fredgibbs/fredgibbs.github.io/about/index.md

 # Behind the scenes
 Pages of this site are written in Markdown and converted to static HTML with Jekyll.
 All code for this site is hosted in a [GitHub repository](https://github.com/fredgibbs/fredgibbs.github.io) and rendered via GitHub Pages.
-Read my take on [why these tools are great](http://fredgibbs.net/posts/post/a-new-minimalist-versioned-website/) for personal or project websites.
+Several years ago I jotted down [a few reflections on my switch from Wordpress to GitHub](a-new-minimalist-versioned-website), which continue to hold true.